NOLAWolfe/life_os/Life_OS_UI/docs/NEXT_SESSION_AGENDA.md

 ## 1. 🔭 High-Level Alignment (The Vision Check)
 *   **Narrative Consistency:** Does the "Landing Page" promise match the "Dashboard" reality?
 *   **Monetization Logic:** Are the "Pro" gates placed logically?
 Do they feel like "value-adds" or "punishments"?
+*   **The Viral Loop:** How do we turn a "Gig Acceptance" notification into a frictionless onboarding for new DJs?
 *   **The "A La Carte" Model:** How do we present the "App Store" of modules to a user?
 (Brainstorming the UI).

 ## 2. 🔬 Technical Scrutiny (The Codebase Audit)